 - Font considerations: The need for brand consistency suggest that you should use the same font in your logo in your signage, but this holds true only if the lettering style is a typeface that will be highly readable when used on a business sign.
 If this is not the case, choose a font that is close as possible to your logo that will also translate well in a larger format.
 According to Red17 the best fonts for commercial signs include Helvetica, Futura, Grammond, Bodoni, and Frutiger.
 CommerceColor.com also advises to avoid using more than two fonts on a sign.

 - Capitalization: McNamara Signs indicates that signs done in all capital leaders are more difficult for people to read than those that include an appropriate mix of uppercase and lowercase letters.
 For this reason, use title case for the content of your sign.

 - Special Effects: Not only do you want your sign to convey your company's brand, you also need it to stand out from other signs in the same geographic location and be more memorable than signs on competitive businesses.
 Going with a 3D effect can help you accomplish both of these goals.
-Letragraphic.com indicates that their clients who have 3D signs report a positive impact on bottom line, pointing out that this kind of signage can "provide a great deal of impact for the money."
+Image360 indicates that their clients who have 3D signs report a positive impact on bottom line, pointing out that with this kind of signage, people can see the signs from further away.

 - Focal point: The Sign Place recommends establishing a focal point on your sign, placing the most significant information there in a manner that will capture and hold attention.
 People tend to read left to right and top to bottom, so the focal point should generally be placed toward the upper left of the sign.